dai-shi/use-context-selector/README.md

 ## Limitations

 -   In order to stop propagation, `children` of a context provider has to be either created outside of the provider or memoized with `React.memo`.
--   Provider trigger re-renders only if the context value is referentially changed.
 -   Neither context consumers or class components are supported.
 -   The [stale props](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children) issue can't be solved in userland.
 -   Tearing is only avoided within the Provider tree.
 A value outside the Provider will tear. (`02_tearing_spec` fails)